 I2CNER's mission is to contribute to the advancement of low carbon emission and cost effective energy systems, and improvement of energy efficiency.
 The array of technologies that I2CNER’s research aims to enable includes Solid Oxide Fuel Cells (SOFCs), Polymer Membrane based fuel cells, biomimetic and other novel catalyst concepts, and production, storage, and utilization of hydrogen as a fuel.

 Molecular Maker Lab Institute (MMLI)

-The Molecule Maker Lab Institute will focus on the development of new AI-enabled tools to accelerate automated chemical synthesis to advance the discovery and manufacture of novel materials and bioactive compounds.
-The institute also will train a new generation of scientists with combined expertise in AI, chemistry and bioengineering.
+The Molecule Maker Lab Institute focuses on the development of new AI-enabled tools to accelerate automated chemical synthesis to advance the discovery and manufacture of novel materials and bioactive compounds.
+The institute also trains a new generation of scientists with combined expertise in AI, chemistry and bioengineering.

 Campus Interdisciplinary Research Units (IRUs)

 The Beckman Institute brings researchers from many disciplines together to collaborate which allows for scientific advances that couldn’t occur any other way.
 The institute is a community of scholars and a physical space meant to foster interdisciplinary collaboration, inspire bold scientific risk-taking, and nurture new ideas and discoveries.
 The institute was founded to reduce barriers between traditional science and technology disciplines in order to yield research advances that otherwise would not occur.